athomasoriginal/vim-alabaster/README.md

 This is a port of [Tonsky's Alabaster Theme].
 At this point in time it's incomplete.
 The goals I would like to achieve:

-- [ ] Alabaster light theme (partial)
+- [ ] Alabaster light theme (current progress: partial)
+  - [ ] JS Syntax
+  - [ ] Bash Syntax
+  - [ ] Clojure Syntax (current progress: partial)
+  - [ ] Rust Syntax
+  - [ ] Markdown Syntax
+  - [ ] Alabaster airline (current progress: partial)
 - [ ] Alabaster dark theme
+  - [ ] JS Syntax
+  - [ ] Bash Syntax
+  - [ ] Clojure Syntax
+  - [ ] Rust Syntax
+  - [ ] Markdown Syntax
-- [ ] Alabaster airline theme (partial)
+  - [ ] Alabaster airline (current progress: partial)
+  - Our background color is the gruvbox which is different from sublime Alabaster dark.
+Feels a little softer.
+- [ ] Polish LSP colors

-Also note that I am assuming that users are using nvim 6 min and tree-sitter.
+Also note that i'm assuming that users are using nvim 6 min and tree-sitter.
 This has only been tested in this scenario.

 ## Install